Rappsilber-Laboratory/tissue_mRNA_protein_scripts_MCP/README.md

 The scripts are configured to used relative paths on any system (Linux, Windows, MacOS) to load data.

-If you have any problems running the scripts, please ask grabowski(at)tu-berlin(dot)berlin.
+If you have any problems running the scripts, please ask grabowski(at)tu-berlin(dot)de